mindiweik/weatherwise/README.md

 # Weather Wise

 Get wise to the weather outside; don't be surprised!
-This is a projoect connecting to an open-source weather API which allows users to lookup the weather for a particular location.
+This is a project connecting to an open-source weather API which allows users to lookup the weather for a particular location.

 ---

 ## Development Setup

-Prioor to working on this prooject, make sure you have [`nvm`](https://github.com/nvm-sh/nvm) installed locally (or [`nvm-windows`](https://github.com/coreybutler/nvm-windows) if you are working on a Windows platform).
+Prior to working on this project, make sure you have [`nvm`](https://github.com/nvm-sh/nvm) installed locally (or [`nvm-windows`](https://github.com/coreybutler/nvm-windows) if you are working on a Windows platform).

-After cloning the project, switch to the project's node versiono specified in the `.nvmrc` by running:
+After cloning the project, switch to the project's node version specified in the `.nvmrc` by running:

 ```
 nvm use